scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 would introduce dependencies between futures returned ``executor.submit``.
 Grouping analysis and storage together on the other hand guarantees that once ``calc_and_store`` returns, the data has been analyzed and stored.
 The member function ``submit`` launches ``calc_and_store`` on an executor by iterating over ``get_dispatch_sequence()``.
-This method returns a list of list of channel pairs :math:`X` and :math:`Y` where each sub-list specifies the range for which a kernel is evaluated.
+This method returns a list of list of channel pair combinations :math:`X` and :math:`Y` where each sub-list specifies the range for which a kernel is evaluated.

-Since the ECEI analysis tasks for the workflow at hand expect Fourier Transformed data, we add another level of abstraction by grouping them in a ``task_list`` class:
+Since the ECEI analysis tasks for the workflow at hand expect Fourier transformed data we call all analysis kernels sequentially right after the Fourier transformed data becomes available:

+ we add
+another level of abstraction and group the analysis kernel calls in a ``task_list`` class:

 .. code:: python
    :linenos: